OfficeDev/teams-toolkit/packages/vscode-extension/WHATISNEW.md

 ## 3.0.0 - Nov 29, 2021

-Big version for Teams Toolkit with new features to support customize cloud resources, multiple cloud environments, collaborations and some bug fix.
+Major version for Teams Toolkit with new features to support cloud resources customization, multiple cloud environments, collaborations and some bug fix.

 New Features: